 - The Resilient Mind Online Groups

-10 individuals will meet using a telephone conference line and screen sharing technology to play the game.
-Participants can choose to remain anonymous
+10 individuals will meet using a telephone conference line and screen sharing technology used for training.
+Participants can choose to remain anonymous.

 - A combination of the above two platforms

 How to Implement The Resilient Mind into Your Organization?